 For the interior I selected beaded oak veneer.
 However, all I could find was ¼” thick so I glued ¼” plywood to each piece.
 I bolted the fore and aft bulkheads to a 1 8″ angle iron (previously welded to the keel and hull) and epoxied it to a deck beam and the hull.
 I trimmed the doors and openings with ¼”×1½” oak.

-To install the boiler and engine I used bolts threaded into holes in angle steel welded to deck and hull.
-Directly under the boiler engine I placed a stainless steel plate.
+To install the boiler and engine I used bolts threaded into holes in angle steel welded to the deck and hull.
+Directly under the boiler engine, I placed a stainless steel plate.

 For the seats, I repurposed plyform restaurant booth seats.
 I cut these to about 24″ long and cut the backs to match the bottom of the coaming.
 From the bottom of the coaming to the edge of the cabin sole, I glued seat boxes of beaded oak and ¼” plywood.
 Firewood is stored under the seats.

-I was a little apprehensive, but since everything was operable I put the boat in the water on clear, cool spring morning.
-I went over a check list and determined everything was in order, then built a fire and went for a ride.
+I was a little apprehensive, but since everything was operable I put the boat in the water on a clear, cool spring morning.
+I went over a checklist and determined everything was in order, then built a fire and went for a ride.
 I had three other 200 lb men on board.
 Everything went well and I was very happy.